cityofaustin/atd-moped/moped-database/README.md

 # MOPED Database

-You will want to check the documentation in the [MOPED Technical Docs](https://atd-dts.gitbook.io/moped-documentation/dev-guides/hasura)
+You will want to check the documentation in the [Moped Technical Docs](https://atd-dts.gitbook.io/moped-documentation/dev-guides/hasura)

 ## Architecture Description

 Broadly, the Moped application uses a backend [PostgreSQL](https://www.postgresql.org/) database server which is protected from the larger internet on a private subnet.
-An instance of [Hasura](https://hasura.io/)'s [graphql-engine](https://github.com/hasura/graphql-engine) is used as middleware exposing a graphql endpoint for use by the application running on a client's computer.
-The `graphql-engine` instance is provided by [the official docker images](https://hub.docker.com/r/hasura/graphql-engine) provided by hasura on DockerHub.
+An instance of [Hasura](https://hasura.io/)'s [graphql-engine](https://github.com/hasura/graphql-engine) is used as middleware exposing a GraphQL endpoint for use by the application running on a client's computer.
+The `graphql-engine` instance is provided by [the official Docker images](https://hub.docker.com/r/hasura/graphql-engine) provided by Hasura on DockerHub.

 ### `graphql-engine` update plan